ThusharaSampath/choreo-samples/docker-hello-world-manual-task/readme.md

 ## Docker Manual Task - Hello World

 This is a simple program that prints "Hello, World" to the console.
 It is used to demonstrate how to create a manual task in Choreo.
-Program is written in Go and is packaged as a Docker image.
+The program is written in Go and is packaged as a Docker image.

 ## Deploying in Choreo